 As it is not an impervious surface, you may reconsider ceramic tile flooring for highly damp areas such as the kitchen.
 Ceramic floor tiles also lessen the build-up of allergens as the surface does not attract mites or dirt, unlike having a carpet.

-Porcelain is known to be impervious to water and easy to maintain, making the stone look like porcelain floor tile an excellent choice for kitchens, laundry areas, and bathrooms.
-Porcelain floors that look like stone also perform well in the outdoor environment as they are highly hard-wearing and with virtually no pores, no water is absorbed.
+Porcelain is known to be impervious to water and easy to maintain, making the stone-look like porcelain floor tile an excellent choice for kitchens, laundry areas, and bathrooms.
+Porcelain floors that look like stone also perform well outdoors as they are highly hard-wearing and have virtually no pores.
+No water is absorbed.

 Slate, travertine, limestone, marble, and porcelain tiles can be made to look like these common outdoor paving stone materials.
 Expansion and contraction due to moisture or water entering a tile will weaken the material and eventually cause cracks or damage.
 On top of its resistance to weather conditions, porcelain tiles are fire-resistant, another reason to make it a top choice for the kitchen.